-As a result of the evolution of our business model to meet customer demand, roughly two thirds of our revenue is now from subscriptions and services, which produces substantially lower gross margins than our traditional license and maintenance revenue.
+As a result of the evolution of our business model to meet customer demand, nearly 70% of our revenue is now from subscriptions and services, which produces substantially lower gross margins than our traditional license and maintenance revenue.
 Continuation of this trend will dilute our overall gross margins.

 Over the past several years we have evolved our business model toward subscription and service based delivery and away from the traditional software model of perpetual licenses with term-based maintenance.
-For example, in 2013 our subscription revenue exceeded our combined license and maintenance revenue for the first time, and together subscription and services revenue comprised approximately two thirds of our total revenue.
+For example, in 2014 our subscriptions and services revenue together comprised nearly 70% of our total revenue.
 These changes in our model have been driven by customer demand, and we believe have the long-term benefit of producing more predictable and recurring long-term revenue streams.
 However our subscription and services revenue generate substantially lower gross margins than our product license revenue.
-For example, in 2013, our subscriptions and services gross margins were 56% and 18%, respectively, whereas for the same period our license and maintenance revenue gross margins were 83% and 81%, respectively.
+For example, in 2014, our subscriptions and services gross margins were 49% and 17%, respectively, whereas for the same period our license and maintenance revenue gross margins were 89% and 83%, respectively.
 We expect that over time the shift toward subscription and services revenue will continue.
 If we are unable to achieve economies of scale in our subscription business or increase efficiency in our services business, our overall margins will be adversely affected.
-Additionally, if nonprofits in general, and specifically our customers and prospects, desire to adopt our subscription offerings much more rapidly than we currently anticipate and we are unable to respond in a timely fashion, we could encounter significant adverse effects to our business, including substantial capital expenditures, reduction in profitability, decrease in revenue growth and/or we could become potentially less competitive, resulting in a loss of market share.
+Additionally, if our customers and prospects, desire to adopt our subscription offerings much more rapidly than we currently anticipate and we are unable to respond in a timely fashion, we could encounter significant adverse effects to our business, including substantial capital expenditures, reduction in profitability, decrease in revenue growth and/or we could become potentially less competitive, resulting in a loss of market share.

 Certain of our services are contracted under fixed fee arrangements, which we base on estimates.
-If our estimated number of hours to perform engagement implementation services are less than our actual hours, our operating results would be adversely affected.
+If our estimated number of hours to perform implementation services on a fixed fee engagement are less than our actual hours, our operating results would be adversely affected.
 Services revenue as a percentage of total revenue has varied significantly from quarter to quarter due to fluctuations in licensing revenue, economic changes, varying accounting treatments, changes in the average selling prices for our products and services, our customers' acceptance of our products and our sales force execution.
 In addition, the volume and profitability of services can depend in large part upon: